MicrosoftDocs/sql-docs/docs/linux/quickstart-install-connect-docker.md

 > This quickstart creates SQL Server 2019 preview containers.
 If you prefer to create SQL Server 2017 containers, see the [SQL Server 2017 version of this article](quickstart-install-connect-docker.md?view=sql-server-linux-2017).
 ::: moniker-end

 This image consists of SQL Server running on Linux based on Ubuntu 16.04.
 It can be used with the Docker Engine 1.8+ on Linux or on Docker for Mac/Windows.
-This quick start specifically focuses on using the SQL Server on **linux** image.
+This quickstart specifically focuses on using the SQL Server on **linux** image.
 The Windows image is not covered, but you can learn more about it on the [mssql-server-windows-developer Docker Hub page](https://hub.docker.com/r/microsoft/mssql-server-windows-developer/).

 ## <a id="requirements"></a> Prerequisites